ibm-messaging/mq-smf-csv/README.md

 * Found that some 115 subtypes do not have a QWHS structure correctly created; cannot rely on it being there

+Jan 2018
+* QCTDNS structure is not initialised when there hae been no activity

 Pull requests
 =============